HerculesWS/Hercules/doc/map_cache.md

 - `mapcache`executable has been removed.
 - Replaced with the `mapcache` plugin (`src/plugins/mapcache.c`).

-### How to generate the mapcache?
+## How to generate the mapcache?

-1. Same as before, check `conf/map/maps.conf` and `db/map_index.txt` have all the maps you want to cache.
+- Same as before, check `conf/map/maps.conf` and `db/map_index.txt` have all the maps you want to cache.
-2. Your maps need to exist somewhere in your repository!
+- Your maps need to exist somewhere in your repository!
 There are two ways for the plugin to find them:
-    a.
-Place all your maps, including `resnametable.txt`, inside the **data folder** of your Hercules repo.
+    - Place all your maps, including `resnametable.txt`, inside the **data folder** of your Hercules repo.
 I.e. `Hercules/data/prontera.gat/gnd/gnd/rsw` (note: I forget if all three files are needed).
-    b.
-OR Configure your `conf/grf-files.txt` to tell it where to find your GRF(s) which contains your maps.
+    - OR Configure your `conf/grf-files.txt` to tell it where to find your GRF(s) which contains your maps.
-3. Build the `mapcache` plugin.
+- Build the `mapcache` plugin.
 On linux, this can be done by running the following command:
     - `make plugin.mapcache`
     - If using `MSVC`, compile as you would any other plugin.
-4. Execute plugin.
+- Execute plugin.
 This can be done using the following command:
     - `./map-server --load-plugin mapcache [param]`
     - In windows, just remove the `./` and run the commands in your command prompt.

-### The params:
+## The params:

 The first thing you should do is run
 `./map-server --load-plugin mapcache --help`